A Gift from Label Smoothing: Robust Training with Adaptive Label Smoothing via Auxiliary Classifier under Label Noise: Implementation Setup for Experimental Results

-We inject uniform randomness into a fraction of labels for symmetric noise, and flip a label only to a specific class for asymmetric noise.
-For example, we generate asymmetric noise by mapping TRUCK $\rightarrow$ AUTOMOBILE, BIRD $\rightarrow$ AIRPLANE, DEER $\rightarrow$ HORSE, CAT $\rightarrow$ DOG for CIFAR-10.
-For CIFAR-100, we divide entire dataset into 20 five-size super-classes and generate asymmetric noise by changing each class to the next class within super-classes.
-Also, based on \cite{cheng2020learning}, we generate instance-based noise and compare the performance with existing LNL methods.

-For generating instance-dependent noise we follows the state-of-the art method \cite{cheng2020learning}.
-Define the noise rate (the global flipping rate) as $\epsilon$.
-First, in order to control $\epsilon$ but without constraining all of the instances to have a same flip rate, we sample their flip rates from a truncated normal distribution $\mathbf{N}(\epsilon, 0.1^{2}, \left[0, 1 \right])$, where $\left[0, 1 \right]$ indicates the range of the truncated normal distribution.
-Second, we sample parameters $W$ from the standard normal distribution for generating instance-dependent label noise.
+\paragraph{Noisy CIFAR-10/-100.} By following \citet{kim2021fine}, we synthetically generate the symmetric noise, asymmetric noise.
+We inject uniform randomness into a fraction of labels for symmetric noise.
+Furthermore, we generate asymmetric noise by mapping TRUCK\,$\rightarrow$\,AUTOMOBILE, BIRD\,$\rightarrow$\,AIRPLANE, DEER\,$\rightarrow$\,HORSE, CAT\,$\rightarrow$\,DOG for CIFAR-10.
+For CIFAR-100, we divide the entire dataset into 20 super-classes of size five and generate asymmetric noise by changing each class to the next class within each super-class.
+Furthermore, based on \citet{cheng2020learning}, we generate instance-based noise and compare the performance with existing LNL methods.
+With the defined noise rate (the global flipping rate) $\epsilon$, we first sample their flip rates from a truncated normal distribution $N(\epsilon, 0.1^{2}, [0, 1])$, where $[0, 1]$ indicates the range of the truncated normal distribution.
+Then, we sample parameters $W$ from the standard normal distribution for generating instance-dependent label noise.
 The size of $W$ is $S \times K$, where $S$ denotes the length of each feature.